saitaiky/notebook/docs/docs/other/self-help/reaction.md

 - Get the feedback from the others to see if it's easy to understand
 - Modify the speech and reiterate the steps from step 2

-:::cautionNotes
+:::warning Notes
 - Bear in mind, if the audience doesn't understand what you say, it means you haven't said anything
 - Speaking while thinking what message you want to give to the audience, if he/she can understand completely
 - Observe people who are good at share ideas and learn the speaking skills from them
 :::

-:::infoExample - What to present at the hiring meeting
+:::info Example - What to present at the hiring meeting
 - The quality of transferees is low.
 - The number of applicants has decreased.
 - We have to think about a different way of recruiting from the previous gold.